 Focuses on the research and identification of data and software technology used in the business and industry.
 In addition to software applications and data use, research will include areas in online opportunities, credit resources and reduction, and managing risks.
-(Contact hours - 162.5)

 ABM 144 - Integrated Management II 9 Credits